 \section{Specific Decompositions}

 We have already used the Moosbauer and Poole's tensor decomposition of $\Tens{6,6,6}$ in the form $137\odot\Tens{1}\oplus8\odot\Tens{2,1,1}$ as illustrating example.
-According to Theorem~\ref{thm:omegaklimit}, this decomposition leads to an exponent $2.80496$, slightly better than the exponent $2.80754$ announced by Moosbauer and Poole and than Strassen's exponent $2.80735$, though not as good as the exponent $2.7925$ of the decompositions of Novikov et al.~\cite{ALPHAEVOLVE2025} and Dumas, Pernet, and Sedoglavic~\cite{DUMAS2025}.
+According to Theorem~\ref{thm:GeneralASI}, this decomposition leads to an exponent $2.805065$, slightly better than the exponent $2.80754$ announced by Moosbauer and Poole and than Strassen's exponent $2.80735$, though not as good as the exponent $2.7925$ of the decompositions of Novikov et al.~\cite{ALPHAEVOLVE2025} and Dumas, Pernet, and Sedoglavic~\cite{DUMAS2025}.
 We have repeated the computation of Moosbauer and Pool in order to generate further decompositions of $\Tens{6,6,6}$ in the hope to find some that contain more copies of $\Tens{2,1,1}$.
-The best we found contains $18$ such copies and thus leads to an exponent~$2.8016$.
-The leading coefficient for this decomposition turns out to be~$7.22$, compared to $6$ for Strassen's algorithm.
+The best we found contains 18 such copies and thus leads to an exponent~$2.8019$.
+The leading coefficient for this decomposition turns out to be~$7.67$, compared to $7$ for Strassen's algorithm.

-We have also repeated the computation of Moosbauer and Pool for $\Tens{5,5,5}$ in the hope to find a decomposition with a better structure.
-The best we found leads to an exponent $2.809$, slightly higher than Strassen's exponent.
+We have also repeated the computation of Moosbauer and Poole for $\Tens{5,5,5}$ in the hope to find a decomposition with a better structure.
+The best we found leads to an exponent $2.8091$, slightly worse than Strassen's exponent.

-In a next step, for various choices of $n,m,p$, we have searched for decompositions of $\Tens{n,m,p}$ that contain copies of $\Tens{1,2,2}$ and/or $\Tens{k,1,1}$ for $k=2,3,4$, or permutations of these.
+In a next step, for various choices of $n,m,p$, we have searched for decompositions of $\Tens{n,m,p}$ that contain copies of $\Tens{1,2,2}$ and/or $\Tens{k,1,1}$ for some~$k$, or permutations of these.
 This search procedure is described in more detail below.
 The results are summarized in Table~\ref{tab:1}.
-In this table, $\omega_{\text{rank}}$ refers to the exponent reported in Sedoglavic's table~\cite{SEDOGLAVICTABLE}, $\omega_{\text{new}}$ refers to the exponent obtained via Theorem~\ref{thm:omegaklimit}, $L$~is the leading coefficient given by~\eqref{eq:leadingcoeff} and $A$~the number of additions as determined by the software of M\aa rtensson and Wagner ~\cite{MARTENSSON2025}, and the structure indicator $1^u2^v3^w4^x$ means that we have found a decomposition consisting of $u$ copies of $\<1>$, altogether $v$ tensors of rank~2 (i.e., $\<1,1,2>$, $\<1,2,1>$, or $\<2,1,1>$), altogether $w$ tensors of rank~3 (a permutation of $\<1,1,3>$), and $x$ tensors of rank~4 (either a permutation of $\<1,1,4>$ or a permutation of $\<1,2,2>$).
+In this table, $\omega_{\text{rank}}$ refers to the exponent reported in Sedoglavic's table~\cite{SEDOGLAVICTABLE}, $\omega_{\mathrm{sym}}$ refers to the exponent obtained via Theorem~\ref{thm:GeneralASI}, $L$~is the leading coefficient given by~\eqref{eq:leadingcoeff} where the various addition counts were determined by the software of M\aa rtensson and Wagner~\cite{MARTENSSON2025}.